 After just the first post, which let’s just say took a lot longer than we’d hoped for, we were reaffirmed that while we obviously want to have well thought-out, engaging, and timely content, it absolutely does not have to be anywhere near perfect, as that would take forever.
 And I don’t mean that as hyperbole.

-With that being said, our 2nd theme-of-the-week, aptly named “Fuck Perfection” was born!
+With that being said, our 2nd theme, aptly named “Fuck Perfection” was born!

 There is no “perfect” in creative works.

 Perfection definitely exists in many shapes and forms, but definitely not in our creative endeavors.
 What I mean by this is any skill or labor which will likely not be taken over by A.I. and robots in the next few decades.
 This includes, but is obviously not limited to, artists, musicians, writers, athletes, actors, designers, engineers, and/or chefs.
 Some tasks just need that all too underrated human touch, and because of that, perfection is often unattainable due to the constantly changing bar that we may refer to as perfection.